kbrsh/nox/README.md

 ##### Atom

 Nox has an Atom syntax theme.
-To add it, download the `src/atom/Nox.less` file and link it as a syntax theme.
+To use it, download the `src/atom/Nox.less` file and link it as a syntax theme.

 ##### iTerm

 Nox has an iTerm color scheme.
-To add it, download the `src/iterm/Nox.itermcolors` file and add it as a color preset in iTerm.
+To use it, download the `src/iterm/Nox.itermcolors` file and add it as a color preset in iTerm.

 ##### ZSH (oh-my-zsh)

 Nox has an oh-my-zsh theme that displays the current working directory and git status (if in a working git directory).
-To add it, download the `src/zsh/Nox.zsh-theme` file to the oh-my-zsh themes directory (`~/.oh-my-zsh/themes`).
+To use it, download the `src/zsh/Nox.zsh-theme` file to the oh-my-zsh themes directory (`~/.oh-my-zsh/themes`).
 After that, set `ZSH_THEME` to `"Nox"` in your `.zshrc` file.

 ### Colors